 Facebook – Post daily or weekly, ‘like’ and share industry topics, ask for likes and do Tag people & people or clients.
 Use Outbound Marketing on Facebook to bring targeted people to a landing page, maybe a page inviting visitors to sign up for the FREE weekly or monthly Blog with Tips, Advice and Apps.
 Target should be C-Suite executives and business owners or directors.
 15 mins

 Twitter – Daily tweet 15 mins with #tag and weekly follow and connect, say thanks for follows.
 Create Private Lists of potential Clients and use Hootsuite or Buffer or Publer to post or repost their posts.

 Pinterest – Monthly – Update Boards 60 mins include good keywords and links back to your website.
 IF this is a channel used by your market at all.
 Weekly follow pins 15 mins

-Linkedin – Daily – Connect with people maybe 10 a day, build relationships, tweak Company Profile, get recommendations, post useful content once a day via the Editor if possible 30 to 60 mins a day – minimum.
+Linkedin – Daily – Connect with people maybe 10 to 20 a day, build relationships, tweak Company Profile, get recommendations, post useful content once a day or week via the Editor if possible 30 to 60 mins a day – minimum.

 Youtube – Weekly – subscribe to channels, share video content, weekly 15 mins and add one of your own engaging, entertaining or educational videos once a month, relevant to your industry – maybe answer a question or show how to or even add some testimonials.
 Use your voice well and get some training if you need it.
 Make sure you listen to your own content before posting it.
 30 mins,

 Blog – Write a good blog once a week or even once a month and share in your Social Channels, repurpose the content and always link back to a logical page on your own website.
 By all means show some real personality and express your opinions, show experience and viewpoints for authority.
 Minimum 300 words, but ideally more like 500+.
 You can publish the long form and use snippets or quotes in the daily posts on Social.
 120 – 180 mins a week.